Open-source AI model for UK camera trap species detection

 Intended use

-This model is intended for non-commercial conservation and ecological monitoring, including:
+This models are intended for non-commercial conservation and ecological monitoring, including:

 - UK camera trap species detection